seaside98/cookbook/baking/pizza.md

 Let rest at room temperature for about 24 hours.

-_Try substituting with 30% sourdough starter_
+Can substitute with 30% sourdough starter.
+Reduce yeast to 0.9%.

 #### Dough
 * 48% water